 Safe Value Chains

-Globally, UNHCR focuses on value chains in three sectors:
+Globally, UNHCR focuses on value chains in the following sectors:

-Many refugees hold valuable skills as farmers, herders or livestock producers.
+Many refugees originate from rural areas and hold valuable agricultural skills as crop producers, livestock keepers or fishermen.
 Where they have access to family plots, refugees can often grow enough to increase their food security, reducing dependence and increasing self-reliance.
 With access to more land, refugees could even produce enough to enter lucrative markets and prosper.
 They could contribute to local economic development while providing for themselves and their families, benefitting refugees and host communities alike.

 Our aim is to help refugee producers improve production, increase sales, enter new markets and build resilience to climate-related and market shocks.